sjsakib/sjsakib.github.io/_posts/2017-10-12-scraping-lightoj-part-ii.markdown

         json.dump(self.done, f)
 ```

-We have to add this to `parse_all_sub` method of our spider
+We have to add this to `parse_all_sub` method of our spider, so that we our spider doesn't scrape already scraped submissions
 ```python
 subid = a.css('::text').extract_first().strip()
 if subid in self.done:
     continue
 ```

-We already added  `spider.done.append(subid)` in `save_to_folder` method of our pipeline to add the subid to to `done` property of our spider after saving the code successfully.
+We already added  `spider.done.append(subid)` in `save_to_folder` method of our pipeline.
+It adds the `subid` to to `done` property of our spider after saving the code successfully.

 And now we're done.
-Let's run our spider
+Let's run our spider.
+This time we don't need the `-o data.json` option, as we are saving the data manually.
 ```
 $ scrapy crawl loj
 ```
 After the process finises, head to the `codes` folder and check out the codes!
-Now these can be uploaded and showed off :sunglasses:
+Now these can be uploaded and showed off :stuck_out_tongue_winking_eye:

 I got mine like this...
 ```